Invictus321/C-Sharp-AWS-Lambda-Example/README.md

 Install .NET Core CLI using this guide https://www.microsoft.com/net/core

 ```
+cd LambdaExample
 dotnet restore
 dotnet lambda package -c Debug -f netcoreapp1.1
 ```

 ## Uploading the zip file

-Using either method, you should end up with a .zip file at ./bin/Debug/netcoreapp1.1/
+Using either method, you should end up with a .zip file at ./LambdaExample/bin/Debug/netcoreapp1.1/

 Upload this zip file to your AWS Lambda function